jrouaix/csharp-expr-rs/README.md

 - [ ] Debug empty parameters list parsing (it's parsed as identifier right now)
 - [ ] Debug Identifiers (Some tests are not passing)
 - [ ] More perf benchmarks with arguments passing
+- [ ] Return the right result type throught FFI
 - [ ] Optimisation : lazy evaluation for identifier value getters ? https://docs.rs/once_cell/1.2.0/once_cell/
 - [ ] Error handling on expressions parsing
-- [ ] Result/Error handling on FFI for expressions execution
 - [ ] Modularisation, so anyone can implement their own functions list
 - [ ] Handle Assoc/Binary operators
 - [ ] Handle numeric types as Decimal/Money with 4 digits precision (have to find the right crate : https://crates.io/crates/rust_decimal ?)